 Source: Fix.com Blog

 Many of the crops that we use for leafy greens can be grown much closer than the seed packet suggests and harvested at the baby leaf stage.
 By planting in blocks instead of rows and harvesting these crops as ‘baby greens’ you can get more from your food garden.
 Great choices for baby greens are: kale, swiss chard, arugula, lettuce, mustards, beets & turnips (for the tops not roots).
-Here’s a list of fast growing crops that you can grow closely together.
-You can also harvest at multiple stages for increased yield.

 Pre or Post Crops

 Growing a ‘pre’ or ‘post’ crop to your main crop as bumper crops is a great way to maximize your food garden.
 By choosing fast growing crops that are harvested before or after your main crop you can get more from your garden.
 Good crops for this method are ones that are ready in 30-50 days: radishes, mesclun greens, any baby green, mustard & asian crops, baby turnips & beets just to name a few.
-Learn more about organizing your season for pre or post crops here.

 There are many ways to maximize your garden and get more yield and it’s great to learn these methods as you progress with your gardening over the years.
 If you’d like to learn more ways to maximize your garden yields, you can check out my gardening book.